Fast superconducting qubit control with sub-harmonic drives: Introduction

 To combat these limitations, better heat handling of each component, especially the attenuators on the control lines, has proven useful~\cite{yeh2017microwave, wang2019cavity}.
 Another solution is to break the symmetry between input control drives and out-going qubit photon decay in the power domain using a non-linear filter~\cite{kono2020breaking}.
-In this paper, we propose to break the link between qubit coherence and driving by separating the two processes in frequency space, proposing and demonstrating a new single qubit control scheme based on parametric driving.
-Far off-resonant controls are widely used in parametric amplification~\cite{clerk2010introduction, roy2016introduction} and parametric qubit-cavity~\cite{narla2016robust}, multi-cavity~\cite{sirois2015coherent, axline2018demand, zhou2023realizing} and multi-qubit gates~\cite{niskanen2007quantum, mckay2016universal}.
+In this paper, we propose breaking the link between qubit coherence and driving by separating the two processes in frequency space, proposing and demonstrating a new single qubit control scheme based on parametric driving, which we term subharmonic driving.

+In subharmonic driving we operate a transmon, a commonly used fixed-frequency qubit, by parametrically driving it at one third of its $\ket{g}\leftrightarrow\ket{e}$ transition frequency.
+Similar controlling methods are widely used in other systems, such as parametric amplification~\cite{clerk2010introduction, roy2016introduction} and parametric qubit-cavity~\cite{narla2016robust}, multi-cavity~\cite{sirois2015coherent, axline2018demand, zhou2023realizing} and multi-qubit gates~\cite{niskanen2007quantum, mckay2016universal}.
 In each of these scenarios, far off-resonant terms in the Hamiltonian are utilized, consuming pump photons to produce effective lower-order interaction Hamiltonians which need not satisfy energy conservation.
 The benefits of parametric driving include strong interactions and high on/off ratios; the use of reflective filters to protect mode frequencies while allowing strong driving is also well established~\cite{axline2016architecture, Rehammar2022LowpassFW, zhou2023realizing}.